 - 611 Embryology and Medical Genetics.
 Four hours.
 This course provides an understanding of the structural modifications and underlying genetic mechanisms that transform the embryo into an adult human being.
 An understanding of the origin of various tissues and organs provides the student the necessary background to understand the basic principles underlying abnormal development and the nature of mechanisms that may result in specific congenital malformations. - organization which examines the human body from a cellular and sub-cellular level.
 It is essential for understanding the mechanism and pathogenesis of disease states and the intricate relationships among the organ systems.
 Histology also provides the visual picture of the molecular mechanisms of cellular growth, cellular differentiation, tissue repair, and the inter- and intra-cellular defense mechanisms. - 613 Human Gross Anatomy.
-Nine hours.
-A lecture and laboratory course which focuses on the reciprocal interrelationship between the anatomical structure and function of the human body as a whole.
-Human cadaveric dissection provides a hands-on learning experience which allows the student to develop a working mental image of the human body and how it functions.
+Six hours.
+An introduction to the reciprocal interrelationship between the anatomical structure and function of the human body as a whole.
+Lecture and exposure to prosected human cadavers provides an enriched learning experience which allows the student to develop a working mental image of the human body and how it functions.
 The body's ability to self-regulate, self-heal, and maintain itself is stressed throughout the course. - 614 Medical Neuroanatomy.
 Two hours.
 Neuroanatomy is primarily a lecture course providing an in-depth introduction to the structure and integrated function of the central and peripheral nervous systems.
 The course prefaces a multi-disciplinary neuroscience course in the second year of the medical curriculum that truly addresses the basic science of the nervous system and its application in the clinical sciences. - 615 Medical Physiology.
 Nine hours.
 A study of the chemical and physical bases of life.
 This course in medical physiology involves the study of fundamental concepts, principals, and details specifically related to cellular, membrane, organ system, and whole organism function.
 The course lays the foundation for the study of the mechanisms of disease, the mechanism of action of drugs, and other natural phenomena important to both the basic and clinical medical sciences.